dh1tw/pyhamtools/README.md

 ```

-In order to perform the tests related to the [redis](https://redis.io/) key/value
+To perform the tests related to the [redis](https://redis.io/) key/value
-store, a redis server has to be up & running.
+store, a Redis server has to be up & running.

 ```bash